tedsanders/tedsanders.github.io/_posts/2013-03-15-tax-tips-for-phd-students.md

 ---
 layout: default
 title: Tax tips for PhD students
-default: Are you a PhD student confused about how to pay taxes?
+description: Are you a PhD student confused about how to pay taxes?
 Look no further!
 Ted explains it all.
 Mostly.
 And don't sue him.
 alias: /tax-tips-for-phd-students.php
 comments: true
 tags: blog